michelled/weavly.org/src/robot-activities/robot-on-a-mission.md

 relatedRobotActivities:
   - Tracing shapes with Dash
   - Dash's house
-description: This activity challenges learners move past barrier to reach a destination.
+description: This activity challenges learners move past barriers to reach a destination.
 whatYouNeed: >-
   ### Tools

-  Tape, markers, a few small toys, and a device to access Weavly and/or Block.ly, Dash
+  Tape, markers, few small toys, and device to access Weavly and/or Block.ly, Dash

   ### Skills